leancodepl/corelibrary/docs/domain/domain_event/index.md

 }
 ```

-Ensure that `EmployeeAssignedToAssignment` implements the `IDomainEvent` interface, and it has a constructor with the `[JsonConstructor]` attribute for proper deserialization.
+Ensure that `EmployeeAssignedToAssignment` implements the `IDomainEvent` interface, and it has a constructor with the `[JsonConstructor]` attribute. `[JsonConstructor]` attribute is used during JSON deserialization to specify which constructor should be used to create an object from JSON data.
+This attribute ensures that when a message is deserialized from JSON, the correct constructor is invoked to create the object.

 After being raised, the event can be handled by the matching `IConsumer` to perform wanted action.

 > **Tip:** To read how to handle domain events, visit [here](../../external_integrations/messaging_masstransit/handling_events.md).